Online News Act: Reaction

 On November 29, 2023, Google said it reached an agreement with the Canadian federal government to comply with Bill C-18, under which it will make annual payments of around $100 million CAD to a collective fund that will be managed by the media sector.
 Geist argued that this agreement "upends" the original intent of the bill, stating that " the government was ultimately able to strike a deal largely by changing the law, albeit through yet-to-be released regulations.
 After claiming for months that it would not get involved in negotiations and specifying in considerable detail what any deals between platforms and media companies needed to look like, the government dropped all of that and simply negotiated the best deal it could get on behalf of Canadian news outlets."

 By December 2023, the fall in Canadian news views on Facebook resulting from Meta's news ban was equivalent to a loss of approximately 5 million views per day from official news outlet pages, according to a researcher at McGill University.
 The negative impact was greater for smaller sites, and some lost more than half of their audience.
 There was little impact on Meta, however, since after nine months the number of people using Facebook and Instagram in Canada remained stable.
-The UK-based Economist newspaper said Meta was emboldened by its Canadian experience.
+The Economist said Meta was emboldened by its Canadian experience.

 In February 2024, Meta said it would not renew the deals it had struck with publishers in Australia and, in April, a former Meta head of international news partnerships predicted Meta would "walk away" in the future when faced with a demand to pay for news links.